Michael Jordan chose to celebrate his 60th birthday slightly early by donating $10 million to charity.

 In 2020, the billionaire purchased an equity stake in sports betting company DraftKings.
 As a result, the stock jumped 12%, making it a great investment right out of the gate for Jordan.

-But the bulk of his earnings, today, come from his NBA team, the Charlotte Hornets.
+But the bulk of his earnings today come from his NBA team, the Charlotte Hornets.
 He purchased it in 2010 for $175 million and controlled 97% of the team before selling a chunk of it to two investors in 2019.
 Jordan remains majority owner.
-In spite of not yet winning a championship, the team carries a $1.5 billion valuation, with 97% ownership belonging to Jordan.
+In spite of never winning a championship, the team is valued at $1.575 billion, Forbes reported.

 How Michael Jordan Spends His Billions

 Jordan built his billions through wise investments, and he spends just as wisely.
 Although he does hold several sprawling properties and a golf course, he donates substantial amounts to causes he believes in.
-Business Insider reported that he donated $2 million to food banks in Chicago and the Carolinas, and, last summer, he pledged to donate $100 million over 10 years to various organizations in support of racial equality, social justice and greater access to education for the Black American community.
+Business Insider reported that he donated $2 million to food banks in Chicago and the Carolinas, and, in 2020, he pledged to donate $100 million over 10 years to various organizations in support of racial equality, social justice and greater access to education for the Black American community.

 A Winning Attitude